Just warning you—I’m coming off a migraine while writing this post. Please attribute poor grammar, crazy talk, or confusing sentences to this.

 The last recipe wasn’t sweet enough for me.
 But I fought and fought adding more sugar.
 2 cups is kinda a lot.
 Eventually, I caved and gave it a try.
 2 1/2 cups later, I’m not turning back.
 Sweeter is definitely better!
 And with that, my brain is spent.
 Sorry for the short post.
 The fog is just too thick.
 But not as thick as these delish 2.0 cookies!

-- Preheat oven to 365°.
-Meanwhile, place cookies in the freezer for 20 minutes.
+Preheat oven to 375°.
+Meanwhile, place cookies in the fridge.

-- Bake cookies for 18 minutes or until slightly browned around edges.
+Bake for 18 minutes or until slightly browned around edges.
 Cookies will still be doughy in the middle.

-- Allow to cool completely before eating.
-The doughy center will stiffen up a bit.
+Allow to cool completely before eating.
+They taste so much better with a rest.
+The doughy center will stiffen up.

 You can make smaller versions of these cookies (or rather normal-sized cookies).
 It will yield double the amount.
 Bake 8 up at a time and reduce the cook time to 13-15 minutes.